-During the planning phase of the cycle tour, even before I had purchased my bike, if I was asked where I was most looking forward to visiting, my answer was undoubtedly “Northern Pakistan“ and at the time I didn’t know a friend or family member who had visited the infamous country.
-This meant that to me, there was an exciting, pioneering, trail blazing feel to it.
-A large percentage of people recoiled when I mentioned Pakistan as part of our intended itinerary, this was often reciprocated by stereotypical warnings of how dangerous the country and it’s people are and that cycling is just out right ludicrous.
+During the planning phase of the cycle tour, even before I had purchased my bike, if I was asked where I was most looking forward to visiting, my answer was undoubtedly “Northern Pakistan.“ And at the time I didn’t know a single friend or family member who had visited the infamous country.
+This meant that to me, there was an exciting, pioneering, trail-blazing feel to it.
+A large percentage of people recoiled when I mentioned Pakistan as part of our intended itinerary, this was often reciprocated by stereotypical warnings of how dangerous the country and it’s people are and that cycling is just outright ludicrous.
 Having spent 56 days cycling through Pakistan, I can affirm that these people couldn’t be further from the truth.

-Jacob and I were welcomed with wide open arms, from the first hour upon entering the country, people would be interested to know where we were from, how much time we had spent in Pakistan and their most paramount question was “What do you think of Pakistan and it’s people?“.
+Jacob and I were welcomed with wide, open arms from the first hour upon entering the country.
+People were so interested to know where we were from, how much time we had spent in Pakistan and their paramount question was “What do you think of Pakistan and it’s people?”
 Pakistanis are an extremely proud nation who know that their country, since 1947 when Pakistan achieved independence and was declared a sovereign nation, has been scarred by a violent history.
-International tourism in Pakistan plummeted since 09/11 and as a result, it’s people have felt displaced from humanity.
+International tourism in Pakistan plummeted since 09/11 and as a result, its people have felt displaced from humanity.
 The international press continue to jump at the opportunity to share news of a negative nature of an explosion or suspected terror attack but it’s rare to see any positivity emanate from the oppressive clutch that the media has on the masses.
-For one of many instances, the extremely high literacy rate of people’s of the Hunza Valley.

-As we cycled South from the Chinese border through Gilgit-Baltistan we encountered countless offers of food, accommodation and people just wanting to chat and hear our story.
-We counted a total of 31 complimentary cups of chai during our time in the country, most often from people we had literally just met.
-Some people whom we had only shared a few words or a hand shake even paid for our entire meal and a few restaurant and hotel owners refused payment.
+As we cycled south from the Chinese border through Gilgit-Baltistan we encountered countless offers of food, accommodation and people just wanted to chat and hear our story.
+We tallied a total of 31 complimentary cups of chai during our time in the country, most often from people we had literally just met.
+Some people whom we had only shared a few words with or simply just a hand shake even paid for our entire meal and a few restaurant and hotel owners refused payment.
 We were taken back by the genuine kindness, generosity and humble altruism of the Pakistani people who were always willing to help in anyway possible.
 From the perspective of the natives we were greeted as international guests and often treated as royalty.
 One experience that stands above the rest is spending a few days with Kareem and Qayyum in Karimabad (read more about this experience here).

 The Northern Areas of Pakistan isn’t just home to people devout to demonstrating acts of humanitarianism, it is home to the most majestic, awe inspiring creations on this planet.
 Never have I witnessed anything as spectacular as the snow capped peaks and steep, dramatic valleys of the Karakoram Mountain range.
 The impressive feat of engineering that is the Karakoram Highway has made this area accessible for all to enjoy, with the opportunity to partake in mountaineering, trekking and camping for all abilities.
 Though, if you are lucky enough to visit this area, by no means limit your visit to those destinations along the highway, Rama Lake, the Deosai National Park and the Fairy Meadows should not be missed.